 Marianne Dhenin is an award-winning journalist, historian, and academic editor.

-Currently, I am a contributing writer at Yes!
-Magazine and for the National Trust for Historic Preservation.
-My award-winning writing has also appeared in The New Republic, Teen Vogue, High Country News, Atmos Magazine, Life & Thyme, and other publications.
-I specialize in covering food, disability, climate justice issues, and the Middle East.
+My award-winning reporting has also appeared in The New Republic, Teen Vogue, High Country News, Atmos Magazine, Life & Thyme, and other publications.
+I cover community organizing, climate change, disability justice, and more.
 Click here to view my portfolio.